dbarelop/TP-WS15_igloo/system/README.md

 | OK-byte | D-byte at address A  | d-byte at address A+1  |

 ### write
-* finished message missing!!!
-(OK-byte is send before writing is finished!)
 * must be handled with care: only 1 000 000 cycles endurance (should only be called by user, not automatically)

 #### TX